Discover London's Prettiest Streets

 Regent's Park Road, NW1 (Primrose Hill)

-Just across Primrose Hill and in the heart of the Primrose Hill village, you can explore another blissful, curvy row paved with plenty of charm, colour, and cuteness - Regent's Park Rd, nestled just moments away from Chalk Farm tube station (on the Northern Line), Regent's Park boating lake and ZSL London Zoo.
+Just across Primrose Hill and in the heart of the Primrose Hill village, you can explore another blissful, curvy row paved with plenty of charm and colour - Regent's Park Road, nestled just moments away from Chalk Farm tube station (on the Northern Line), Regent's Park boating lake and ZSL London Zoo.
+It's lined with beautiful architecture and charming storefronts.

 🚇 Chalk Farm tube station.